-- Manage the Safety Management System. - Monitor all matters related to safety. - Enforce all Statutory Acts, Harbour Revision Orders and the Harbour General Directions with respect to the safe navigation of marine traffic. - Ensure adequate resources and support is available.
+• Manage the Safety Management System.

+- Monitor all matters related to safety. - Enforce all Statutory Acts, Harbour Revision Orders and the Harbour General Directions with respect to the safe navigation of marine traffic. - Issue Special Directions for the purposes of regulating the time and manner of ships entry to, departure from and movement within harbour waters and related purposes in accordance with clause 7 of the Lymington Harbour Revision Order 2014. - Ensure adequate resources and support is available.
 Where they are lacking, bring to the attention of the Designated Person and the Safety Committee.
 Subsequently identify areas where extra resourced are required and bid for funding. - Administer measures to review procedures and systems, with the aim of continuously improving overall performance of the existing systems. - The recording of and proportionate investigation of incidents/accidents; - Co-ordinate four monthly meetings of the LHC Safety Committee and annual meetings of the River Users Safety Group.
 Produce safety reports for those meetings including accident trend analysis. - Report on safety performance at Board meetings. - Carry out reviews of the Safety Management System as specified within the parameters laid down in the Port Marine Safety Code. - Ensure that all staff are trained in accordance with the safety training and familiarisation procedures, using accredited competence standards where appropriate. - Ensure all Marine Safety Management documentation and certification is controlled, up-dated and distributed. - Ensure the maintenance and proper marking of the navigation channels. - Programme hydrographic surveys and dredging in consultation with the Operations Manager. - Ensure the effective maintenance, repair and replacement of navigational aids in consultation with the Operations Manager. - Undertake periodic review of the requirement for Pilotage or VTS within the Harbour.